Objective

 Aqueous film-forming foams (AFFF) containing perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) have been used for the past 5-6 decades by the Department of Defense (DoD) in fuel fire suppression operations.
-These chemicals have the strongest chemical bonds and are considered as persistent, bio-accumulative, and toxic substances.
-PFOA/PFOS chemicals have been detected around the world in the food chain, drinking water, animals, and even in human blood.
-Therefore, the Environmental Protection Agency has regulated the chemical industry for the complete elimination of PFOA and PFOS chemicals along with certain C6 substances (containing six fluorinated carbons) by 2015.
-Therefore, the DoD is seeking non-toxic PFAS-free alternatives to replace PFOA/PFOS in firefighting foam formulations.
+The complete elimination of PFOA and PFOS chemicals along with certain C6 substances necessitates the development of PFAS-free alternatives to replace PFOA/PFOS in firefighting foam formulations.

 In this project, specifically, functionalized siloxane-based surfactants were synthesized, and their chemical stability, physical properties, and fire suppression abilities were evaluated.
 The tests included benchtop testing, 28-ft² fire performance, spreading coefficient, and aquatic toxicity of the foam formulations.